Environmental Benefits of Using Wood in Construction

-- Wood products generate less greenhouse gases.
-Wood reduces carbon emissions while concrete and steel increase carbon emissions.
+- Wood products generate fewer greenhouse gases.
+Wood reduces carbon emissions, while concrete and steel increase carbon emissions.

-- No other building product is more environmentally friendly than wood as demonstrated in “ATHENA’s life cycle assessment” research and study.
+- No other building product is more environmentally friendly than wood, as demonstrated in “ATHENA’s life cycle assessment” research and study.
 From the growing of the tree to the disposal of the wood products, wood has a minimal environmental footprint.
-Non-renewable products such as steel, aluminum and concrete use up to 250% more fossil fuel energy from the production to the disposal vs. wood.
+Non-renewable products such as steel, aluminum, and concrete use up to 250% more fossil fuel energy from the production to disposal vs. wood.

 Before Your Next Project, Be Sure to Visit Us!